leon-v/Panasonic-CN-CNT-ESPHome/UART Information.md

 ## 12-02-2021
 Connected USB to UART to pins.
 Noticed 5V on RX on the CN-CNT port.
 None the less, my adapter could drive it low(ish) to about 600mV.
+(Has pullup, might need strong pull-down)
 I used the baud rate of 9600 since that is what i saw in HeishaMon [here](https://github.com/Egyras/HeishaMon/blob/697f6bd188d022d86f5908e06a0ea74835cda384/HeishaMon/HeishaMon.ino#L386).

 Upon power up of the heat pump (by switcing the power supply to it off then on again) i recieved: